Democrats Win Easily in New Mexico's First District

 — Melanie Stansbury (@MelanieforNM) June 2, 2021

-While the Democrat candidate was heavily favored, the race marked the sole albeit unlikely chance for Republicans to make a gain through a special election this year and was widely viewed as the first glimpse at the political landscape for next year’s midterms.
+While the Democrat candidate was heavily favored to win, the race marked the sole albeit unlikely chance for Republicans to make a gain through a special election this year and was widely viewed as one of the first glimpses at the political landscape for next year’s midterms.

-National campaign committees stayed mostly out of the race, but the Democrats’ victory did not come without substantial spending and a behind-the-scenes push from Democrat leadership in Washington, including a campaign visit from both first lady Jill Biden and second gentleman Doug Emhoff.
+National campaign committees stayed mostly out of the race, but the Democrats’ victory did not come without substantial spending and a behind-the-scenes push from Democrat leadership in Washington to ensure the race outcome came as expected.

-While Moores had demonstrated competitive fundraising abilities as the race started to take shape in April, Stansbury ultimately outspent Moores by nearly double.
-Federal Election Commission records show that as of May 12, Stansbury spent $874,861 to Moores’ $469,868 while maintaining more than half a million dollars in cash on hand to Moores’ $125,555.

 A New York Times report suggested House Speaker Nancy Pelosi (D-CA) — who is barely hanging on to a four-vote Democrat House majority — was “not taking any chances” and quoted the speaker as saying, “This race is the highest priority for us.”
 The outlet reported she told “nearly a thousand national progressive activists on a conference call Thursday night” that “any victory is good, but we want a nice, decisive victory.”